XML is a text-centric markup language derived from Standard Generalized Markup Language (SGML).

 Structured authoring incorporates:

-• Systematic labeling: Systematic and consistent labeling allows the identification of semantic elements by the reader.
-A semantic element is an element of code that uses words to represent what that element contains, in language that is easy for humans to understand.
+- Systematic and consistent labeling allows the reader to identify semantic elements.
+A semantic element is an element of code that uses words to represent what that element contains in language that is easy for humans to understand.

-• Modular, topic-based architecture: Content is authored in topics, and each topic must make sense in its own right.
+- Content is authored in topics, and each topic must make sense in its own right.
 A topic is authored as a unit, not as part of a larger document.
 Topic-based authoring enables large-scale content reuse.
 Writers can assemble topics from a single pool or repository into different deliverable documents.
 Topics can be used in different documents as long as they make sense when read in different contexts.
-Topic-based writing makes translation and localization more efficient because a topic needs translation only once.
+Topic-based writing makes it easy to translate Dita projects and localize them because a topic needs translation only once.

-• Separation of content and form: Refers to the separation of content from presentation and delivery.
-Formatting and presentation are post-authoring considerations
+- Refers to the separation of content from presentation and delivery.
+Formatting and presentation are post-authoring considerations.

 Even though the desktop publishing paradigm based on unstructured authoring is popular, it has many disadvantages.

-For e.g. when employees are asked to create materials for a single presentation, each piece of the created content originates and resides in different places throughout the organization.
+For example, when employees are asked to create materials for a single presentation, each piece of the content created originates and resides in different places throughout the organization.
 Over time, a lot of duplicate content is created and a lot of content becomes obsolete.
 Content that is scattered throughout the organization is difficult to find and difficult to maintain.
-Moreover, HR departments have to create and maintain training material for the different desktop publishing platforms preferred by employees.
+Moreover, HR departments must create and maintain training material for the different desktop publishing platforms employees prefer.

 This time-consuming, inefficient, and error-prone approach to content management is frustrating for individual employees and costly for organizations.

 Creating a structured authoring environment involves a lot of work.
-Before a documentation group can even begin with the implementation, it must analyze content to understand the required structure.
-This effort to analyze content is significant, and it is exclusive of the time required to implement the structured workflow.
+Before a documentation group can begin the implementation, it must analyze content to understand the required structure.
+This effort to analyze content is significant and excludes the time required to implement the structured workflow.

-This is where the use of DITA can help with making the move to structured authoring.
-Some documentation groups will find that the DITA structure is a close match for their requirements, and they can bypass most of the content modeling effort by adopting the standard.
+This is where the use of DITA can help with making a move to structured authoring.
+Some documentation groups will find that the DITA structure closely matches their requirements, and they can bypass most of the content modeling effort by adopting the standard.

 XML is a markup language that you can use to implement structured authoring.

-Despite the benefits, making the move from an unstructured authoring environment to a structured authoring environment involves significant investments such as an XML editor, training, expertise (in-house/outsourced), and process implementation.
+Despite the benefits, moving from an unstructured to a structured authoring environment involves significant investments such as an XML editor, training, expertise (in-house/outsourced), and process implementation.
 This can become a time-consuming and expensive process.

 DITA is an open standard that you can use to implement structured authoring in your organization.
 The DITA Open Toolkit (OT) is a vendor-independent, open-source implementation of the DITA standard.
 Many of the best-known XML editors and enterprise authoring solutions, such as Adobe FrameMaker and oXygen XML Editor, rely on DITA-OT to publish XML content.